alsalafiyyah/alsalafiyyah.github.io/about.md

 18) We do not declare a Muslim to be a disbeliever (kafir) due to the commission of a major sin, provided that the sin itself does not constitute disbelief.
 We believe that a person remains within the fold of Islam despite their shortcomings, as long as they do not violate the foundational tenets of the faith.

-19) We maintain that it is strictly impermissible to take the lives of non-Muslims living under Muslim authority or to transgress against their rights.
-We reject all forms of injustice toward them, as Allah and His Messenger (ﷺ) have forbidden such oppression.
-Furthermore, we uphold the Quranic principle of showing kindness and fair treatment to those non-Muslims who do not wage war against Muslims.

-> Allah Ta'ala says: ***“Allah does not forbid you to deal justly and kindly with those who fought not against you on account of religion and did not drive you out of your homes.
-Verily, Allah loves those who deal with equity.”** (al-Mumtahinah [60]:8)*

-> The Prophet ﷺ said: ***“Whoever kills a mu'ahid (a non-Muslim living under Muslim rule) will not smell the fragrance of Paradise, although its fragrance may be detected from a distance of forty years.”*** [^14]

-20) We believe that no Muslim who worshipped Allah alone—associating no partners with Him—will remain in Hellfire eternally.
+19) We believe that no Muslim who worshipped Allah alone—associating no partners with Him—will remain in Hellfire eternally.
 Even if such a person committed major sins and was punished for them in the Hereafter, we affirm that they will eventually be removed from the Fire by the mercy of Allah.

-21) We affirm our belief in the descent of ‘Isa ibn Maryam (Jesus, son of Mary, peace be upon him) toward the end of time.
+20) We affirm our belief in the descent of ‘Isa ibn Maryam (Jesus, son of Mary, peace be upon him) toward the end of time.
 We believe he will return as a just ruler, following the Law of Muhammad (ﷺ), and will ultimately slay the Dajjal (the False Messiah), as established in the authentic Prophetic narrations.

-22) We reject all sects, parties, and movements that deviate from the clear path of the Qur’an and the Sunnah.
+21) We reject all sects, parties, and movements that deviate from the clear path of the Qur’an and the Sunnah.
 This includes groups such as the Shi’a, the various orders of Sufism, and other sects whose core tenets and practices contradict the foundational teachings of Islam.
 We believe that true unity is only achieved by adhering strictly to the way of the Prophet (ﷺ) and his Companions.

 > ***“Verily, those who divide their religion and break up into sects (all kinds of religious sects), you (O Muhammad) have no concern in them in the least.
 Their affair is only with Allah, Who then will tell them what they used to do”** (Quran, al-An‘am [6]:159)*